What Your 650 Credit Score Says About You

 Some employers may check your credit report when you apply for work, particularly for jobs that involve handling finances or sensitive data.
 Your credit score will give an employer an idea of how trustworthy you’ll be as an employee and whether you’re capable of managing financial responsibilities.

 A 650 credit score is not bad, but it’s still somewhat low and could raise red flags for certain employers.
-That said, it may not necessarily be the sole factor in the employer’s decision whether to hire you as long as all other factors check out.
+However, it may not necessarily be the sole factor in the employer’s decision whether to hire you, as long as all other factors check out.
 Ultimately, it depends on the employer and your specific situation.

 Many landlords may check credit scores as part of their tenant screening process.
 Ideally, your score will be on the higher end, which may be an indication of your ability to make timely payments.
 In turn, this might mean you’ll be more likely to pay your rent on time.